Mental Math for Case Interviews: Speed Drills, Tricks, and Mistakes

 5. Stopping at the number: Giving the interviewer "10%" without saying what 10% means for the business.
 Always add the interpret step.

-For more on structuring numerical cases, see market sizing step-by-step.
+For more on structuring numerical cases, see market sizing step-by-step and guesstimate and estimation questions.
 Management Consulted's case math guide recommends targeting 5-10 seconds per calculation step, and Hacking the Case Interview outlines 10 specific mental math strategies, including the compensation method and proportional scaling, that are worth drilling before your first mock interview.
-To apply math inside full business logic, pair this with profitability framework, pricing strategy cases, case interview examples, and best case interview prep tools for 2026.
+To apply math inside full business logic, pair this with profitability framework, pricing strategy cases, case interview examples, consulting brain teasers, and best case interview prep tools for 2026.

 Percentage Shortcuts